 If you thought the average Atlantic hurricane season these days seems a bit worse than years past, you might be right.
 An analysis posted to Twitter by the University of Miami hurricane researcher Brian McNoldy shows our concept of normal tropical activity is about to get busier.

 In climatology, meteorologists use a three-decade period to calculate averages to smooth out variability.
-Up until last year, we were using the period 1981-2010.
-With 2020 behind us (thank god), we updated our climatological averages for 1991-2020.
+Up until 2019, we were using the period 1981-2010.
+With 2020 behind us, we updated our climatological averages for 1991-2020.

 We’re already expecting average temperatures to increase due to warming over the past 30 years.
 There will also be a statistically significant increase in the number of named storms, hurricanes, and most notably, major hurricanes, in some cases by nearly 20% — a far more significant change than our slightly warmer (on average) days and nights.